greatexpectationslabs/workshops/get_started_with_gx_cloud/workshop.md

 <img src="img/edit_validation_schedule.png" alt="Edit the validation schedule" style="width:500px;"/><br>

 ## Review Alerts
 GX Cloud will automatically send alerts to users' email address.
 To disable or re-enable this, open the Alerts panel.
+This is controlled on a per-user basis, so other users within your organization will need to enable this if they would like to be alerted to failing validations.

 > **Review Alerts**
 > 1. Click the **Alerts** button.